-Children and adolescents are given the opportunity to explore a wide range of developmental issues.
-Our youngest clients can learn to express their needs, tackle developmental challenges related to separation, individuation, and school readiness, and grow the necessary skills to have healthy peer and family relationships.
-Adolescents utilize therapy to address challenges with self-esteem, peer relationships, school and academic difficulties, depression and anxiety, as well as stressed and dysfunctional family relationships.
+At The Maple Counseling Center, children and adolescents are given the opportunity to explore a wide range of developmental issues.
+Our youngest clients learn to express their needs and tackle developmental challenges related to separation, individuation, and school readiness.
+They gain the necessary skills to have healthy peer and family relationships.
+Adolescents utilize therapy to address challenges with self-esteem, peer relationships, school and academic difficulties, depression and anxiety, and strained and dysfunctional family relationships.

-Parents and children are seen together in counseling to strengthen bonds, improve communication, and develop more effective problem solving strategies.
+Parents and children are seen together in counseling to strengthen bonds, improve communication, and develop more effective problem-solving strategies.
 Contemporary families are faced with a myriad of stressors, including financial uncertainties, academic and developmental struggles, and communication breakdowns.
-Family therapy can help the various members find more productive ways to interact and reestablish satisfying connections.
+Family therapy can help family members find more productive ways to interact and reestablish satisfying relationships.

-Our Parent Education Series is a 4 session package that is offered continuously throughout the year.
-The series is open to all clients at the Center as well as parents in the community.
-Parents of children presenting for counseling at the Center are required to participate in at least one set of classes.
-This series is facilitated by specially trained interns who conduct the weekly sessions with an emphasis on understanding development, increasing awareness of how parents’ own early experience impact parenting choices, development of improved communication and conflict resolution skills, and ways to incorporate positive change into family functioning.
+Our Parent Education Series is a four-session package offered continuously throughout the year.
+The series is open to all clients at The Maple Counseling Center and to parents in the community.
+Parents of children who are receiving counseling at the Center are required to participate in a parenting class series.
+This series is facilitated by associates and trainees who conduct the weekly sessions with an emphasis on understanding development, increasing awareness of how parents’ own early experiences impact parenting choices, development of improved communication and conflict resolution skills, and ways to incorporate positive change into family functioning.

-The interns provide onsite individual and group counseling sessions to local elementary, middle, and high school students.
+Associates and trainees provide onsite individual and group counseling sessions to local elementary, middle and high school students.
 Students present with a variety of concerns, including academic struggles, social and peer challenges, depression, anxiety, low self-esteem, and drug and alcohol experimentation.
-Our interns meet weekly to provide students with a safe and nurturing counseling experience, which allows them to work through the many challenges of childhood and adolescence.
+Our associates and trainees meet with students weekly to provide a safe and nurturing counseling experience, allowing them to work through the many challenges of childhood and adolescence.